daithioc95/MS2/README.md

 ### Scope Plane
 The scope plane ensures that the website sections align to the objects and that these don’t grow in number throughout the project.
-- Necessary sections which align to the project objectives and user stories mentioned in the Structure plane are as below.
+- Necessary sections which align to the project objectives and user stories mentioned in the Structure plane.
 - For this project we will include all phase 1 sections and omit phase 2 sections until a later sprint due to resource capacity.

 #### Phase 1